openemr/demo_farm_openemr/README.md

 --------------------------------------
 1. Fork the https://github.com/bradymiller/demo_farm_openemr.git repo and make it your own
 2. Configure ip_map_branch.txt
-3. Set up the appliance, as above (or download it when available)
+3. Set up the pre-trigger appliance, as above (or download it when available)
-4. Configure the appliance, as above.
+4. Trigger the appliance, as above.
 In the /etc/rc.local, place link to your custom demo_farm_openemr repo.